Top Ten Places to See Cherry Blossoms in China this Spring April 11, 2018

 The largest and oldest park in Qingdao, Zhongshan Park occupies an area of roughly 75 hectares and possesses over 100,000 different plant species.
 One major highlight of this park is its famous Cherry Blossom Road, a 600-meter road lined with more than 20,000 cherry trees, which makes for a sensational sight.
 Zhongshan Park’s cherry blossoms are best enjoyed in mid-April, and park admission is free. ■

-If you would like to visit any of the cherry blossom sites described above, please contact our travel specialists now to start planning your trip.
+If you would like to visit China, please contact our travel specialists now to start planning your trip.

 Images: Pixabay, Wikimedia, Flickr